eugenetriguba/bolt/README.md

 - Sequential versions
 - Timestamp versions

 Sequential versions are incrementing integers.
 When you create a migration, it'll be prefixed with a number like "001", "002", and so on.
-Timestamp versions
+Timestamp versions use the current time on migration creation as the prefix.

 ### Why can't I change between version styles?